Endocarditis - children

 Valve infection - children; Staphylococcus aureus - endocarditis - children; Enterococcus - endocarditis- children; Streptococcus viridians - endocarditis - children; Candida - endocarditis - children; Bacterial endocarditis - children; Infective endocarditis - children; Congenital heart disease - endocarditis - children

 The inner lining of the heart chambers and heart valves is called the endocardium.
-Endocarditis occurs when this tissue becomes swollen or inflamed, most often due to infection at the heart valves.
+Endocarditis occurs when this tissue becomes swollen or inflamed, most often due to infection of one of the heart valves.

 Heart valves - superior view